-Pianist Nanyi Qiang has established a wide-ranging career spanning chamber musician, vocal coach, soloist, and pedagogue.
-He is in much demand as a concert artist in solo & chamber recitals and new music concert throughout the US, Canada, and China.
+Pianist Nanyi Qiang has established a wide-ranging career spanning chamber musician, soloist, and pedagogue.
+He is in much demand as a concert artist in solo & chamber recitals and new music concerts throughout the US, Canada, and China.
 Dr. Qiang has appeared to public acclaim in venues including Weill Recital Hall at Carnegie Hall (NY), Hahn Hall (Santa Barbara, CA), MacMillan Theater (Toronto, Canada), and Grand Concert Hall at Sichuan Conservatory of Music (Chengdu, China).

-Dr. Qiang is currently an Assistant Professor of Music at Central State University, OH, where he coaches singers, instrumentalists, and teaches music literature classes.
+Dr. Qiang is currently an Assistant Professor of Piano at Central State University, OH.
 He completed his DMA in Collaborative Piano and Coaching from the University of Minnesota, a BM and a MM in Piano Performance from Sichuan Conservatory of Music (China) and the University of Washington respectively.
 His teachers include: Lydia Artymiw, Dr. Timothy Lovelace, Craig Sheppard, and Dr. Chenggang Yang.

 Most recently he was invited to give guest recitals at Northern Kentucky University, Morehead State University, Virginia Tech, Ball State University, Wright State University, Miami University, and Ohio State University.